White House staff shake-up comes in wake of health care debacle

 Walsh is set to serve as a senior adviser to America First Policies, a nonprofit group helmed by former Trump campaign officials that has struggled to get off the ground in the first months of Trump's presidency.

-A senior White House official insisted that Walsh was "not being fired," but conceded that her departure was a direct result of the administration's failure to get Republicans to coalesce around a health care bill supported by Trump and House Speaker Paul Ryan.
+A senior White House official insisted that Walsh was "not being fired."

+A source familiar with the inner workings of the White House who called the move a "tremendous loss," and noted the frustration inside the White House after the administration's failure to get Republicans to coalesce around a health care bill supported by Trump and House Speaker Paul Ryan.
 The official said Walsh saw a need to better organize support for the White House's initiatives on the outside.

 "It was a very collective conversation that we could have moved the health care message more effectively," the White House official said.